-Trade Date: July 23, 2019
+Trade Date: November 27, 2019

-Original Issue Date: July 30, 2019
+Original Issue Date:

+December 5, 2019

-Delivery of the notes will be made against payment therefor on or about the 5th business day following the date or pricing of the notes (this settlement cycle being referred to as "T+5").
+Delivery of the notes will be made against payment therefor on the 5th business day following the date of pricing of the notes (this settlement cycle being referred to as "T+5").
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, as amended, trades in the secondary market generally are required to settle in two business days ("T+2"), unless the parties to any such trade expressly agree otherwise.
 Accordingly, purchasers who wish to trade the notes on or prior to the second business day before delivery of the notes will be required, by virtue of the fact that each note initially will settle in five business days (T+5), to specify alternative settlement arrangements to prevent a failed settlement.

-Valuation Date: December 17, 2020
+Valuation Date: